Elvisrono/Homework-quiz/README.md

 # Homework-quiz app
 - This website app functions in a manner through which can see the number of questions and its choices.
-It also have input for one to log in to your email account and  a submmit button to view each question.
+It also have input for one to place there email in order for them to get more quiz.
+It also have a submmit button to view each question when clicked.

 # Development requirements
 - Visual studio code